Miigget/guardian_fetch_content/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black)

-## Overview
+## 📝 Overview

 This tool automatically finds recent news articles from The Guardian about topics you care about and sends them to where you need them (for example, to a data pipeline or a safe “mock” mode for testing).
 It helps teams stay on top of relevant news without manual searching or copy‑pasting.

 How it works, step by step:
 1. You choose a topic (e.g., “machine learning”) and optional filters (like a start date or number of articles).
-2. The app connects to The Guardian Open Platform using your API key (or a test placeholder in mock mode).
+2. The app connects to The Guardian Open Platform using your Guardian API key.
 3. It fetches matching articles and extracts key fields (title, URL, publish date, optional content preview).
 4. The articles are delivered to your chosen destination:
    - AWS Kinesis Data Streams for production pipelines, or